If you’re planning an engagement party, your guests need to know the details of the celebration. Check out these engagement party invite ideas.

 Remember: Your own engagement party need not be an all-out, fanciful affair to require an invitation card.
 Your celebration can be a backyard bbq, intimate brunch, dinner party, or any style of get-together between you, your friend, and close friends.
 In any case, your guest list will be in need of all the details—and there’s a design for every type of occasion.

 There are various elements you’ll need to consider when narrowing down your engagement party invite options, including:

 When it comes to engagement party invites, not all invitations are created equal.
 And we mean that literally.
 Depending on the look and feel you’re going for, your invites can be made on a variety of different invitation paper options.

-So, what paper options can you choose?
+So, what card stock options can you choose from?
 Some of the most popular include:

 Choosing the materials for your invites is one part of the equation.
 The other part of the equation?
 Design—starting with the orientation of your invites.

 You can design your engagement party invitation to have a landscape orientation (a larger width vs. length) or a portrait orientation ( a longer length vs. width).
 There’s no right or wrong orientation for engagement party invitations; both orientations work for any kind of design.
 It’s about looking at examples of both—and then choosing the orientation that feels like the right look and style for your invites.

 Next up?
 Choosing the color palette for your engagement party invites.

 When it comes to choosing colors for your invites, the sky’s the limit.
 If you already have your wedding colors locked in, you can incorporate that color palette into your invite design.
 You could incorporate your and your partner’s favorite colors.
 Or, as another option, you can use color to set the mood for the engagement party to come.